jterrats/profiler/README.md

   -o, --target-org=<value>   (required) The target org to retrieve profiles from.
       --all-fields           Include Field Level Security (FLS) in the retrieved profiles.
       --api-version=<value>  Override the API version used for metadata operations.
+      --exclude-managed      Exclude metadata from managed packages (with namespace prefixes).

 GLOBAL FLAGS
   --flags-dir=<value>  Import flag values from a directory.